 · CP33 Habitat Buffers for Upland Birds

 · CP42 – Pollinator Habitat.
 Limited to 10 acres per tract offered and not to exceed 10 percent of the cropland acres of the farm.
 Strips must be a minimum of 20 feet wide, and individual habitat areas are at least 0.5 acres in size.

-· CP43 – Prairie Strip.
+· CP43 – Prairie Strips.
 This is a new practice for buffer strips around and/or through crop fields; may not exceed 25 percent of cropland area per field.

 All Continuous CRP practices are also eligible for a Signing Incentive Payment and a Practice Incentive Payment.

-A Grasslands Signup period for existing grasslands will be held from March 15 to April 23, 2021.
+A Grasslands Signup period for existing grasslands will be held from July 21 to August 20, 2021.
 The program emphasizes support for grazing operations, plant and animal biodiversity, and grassland and land containing shrubs and forbs under the greatest threat of conversion.
 Offers are ranked and preference may be given to those including land under risk of conversion, land of ecological significance, and land enrolled under an expiring CRP contract.
 The contract length is either 10 or 15 years.
 Participants will receive an annual rental payment and may receive up to 50% cost-share for establishing approved conservation practices.
-To find out if your grasslands are eligible for enrollment and to submit an application, contact your local Farm Service Agency office www.farmers.gov/service-center-locator .
+To find out if your grasslands are eligible for enrollment and to submit an application, contact your local Farm Service Agency office: www.farmers.gov/service-center-locator

 Regional Conservation Partnership Program (RCPP)